misterfish/stick/README.md

 	  | String                        // conversion using type constructor
 	  | dot ('toUpperCase')
 	  | sprintf1 ('The answer is %s')
-	  | tap (log)                     // outputs 'The answer is 1' or 'The answer is NOTHING' or ...
+	  | tap (log)                     // outputs 'The answer is 1', 'The answer is NOTHING', ...

 … then we remove the `x => x` and change all the `|` to `>>`